Curveball: Nicknames

 Popular nicknames for the curveball include "the bender" and "the hook" (both describing the trajectory of the pitch), as well as "the yakker" and "Uncle Charlie".
-New York Mets pitcher Dwight Gooden threw a curve so deadly that it was nicknamed "Lord Charles" and the great hitter Bill Madlock called it "the yellow hammer”—apparently because it came down like a hammer and was too yellow to get hit by a bat.
+New York Mets pitcher Dwight Gooden threw a curve so deadly that it was nicknamed "Lord Charles" and the great hitter Bill Madlock called it "the yellow hammer"—apparently because it came down like a hammer and was too yellow to get hit by a bat.
 Because catchers frequently use two fingers to signal for a curve, the pitch is also referred to as "the deuce" or "number two".

 History

 Candy Cummings, a star pitcher in the 1860s and 1870s, is widely credited with inventing the curveball.
 In his biography of Cummings, Stephen Katz provides proof.
 Several other pitchers of Cummings' era claimed to have invented the curveball.
 One was Fred Goldsmith.
-Goldsmith maintained that he gave a demonstration of the pitch on August 16, 1870, at the Capitoline Grounds in Brooklyn, New York, and that renown sportswriter Henry Chadwick had covered it in the Brooklyn Eagle on August 17, 1870.
+Goldsmith maintained that he gave a demonstration of the pitch on August 16, 1870, at the Capitoline Grounds in Brooklyn, New York, and that renowned sportswriter Henry Chadwick had covered it in the Brooklyn Eagle on August 17, 1870.
 However, Stephen Katz, in his biography of Cummings, shows that Goldsmith's claim was not credible, and that Goldsmith's reference to an article by Chadwick in the Brooklyn Eagle was likely fabricated.
 Other claimants to invention of the curveball are shown by Katz to have gotten the curveball only after Cummings, or not to have been pitching curveballs.
-In 1876, the first known collegiate baseball player to perfect the curveball was Clarence Emir Allen of Western Reserve College, now known as Case Western Reserve University, where he never lost a game.
-Both Allen, and teammate pitcher John P. Barden, became famous for employing the curve in the late 1870s.
-In the early 1880s, Clinton Scollard (1860–1932), a pitcher from Hamilton College in New York, became famous for his curve ball and later earned fame as a prolific American poet.
-In 1885, St. Nicholas, a children's magazine, featured a story entitled, "How Science Won the Game".
-It told of how a boy pitcher mastered the curveball to defeat the opposing batters.